-- Check in with the Search Chair - Confirm you have the first 20 minutes of the first meeting to train the committee members. - Make sure you are included in the consideration and scheduling of all dates. - Confirm who the committee members are against the email that you receive from the online Hiring Workflow which includes all the committee members in the email "to" field. - Send the committee an email ... (using the provided template) - Introduce yourself! - Ask them to sign the attached COI/Confidentiality Duties Statement and upload it to the specific recruitment Teams site. - Provide the duties overview/handout, sample diversity questions - Remind committee members to take the Keenan online implicit bias training.
+☐ Check in with the Search Chair

+- Confirm you have the first 20 minutes of the first meeting to train the committee members. - Make sure you are included in the consideration and scheduling of all dates. - Confirm who the committee members are against the email that you receive from the online Hiring Workflow which includes all the committee members in the email "to" field.

+□Send the committee an email ... (using the template we'll provide)

+- Introduce yourself! - Ask them to sign the Statement of Confidentiality/COI Duties form and upload it to the specific recruitment MS Teams site. - Provide the Committee Member Duties overview/handout, & sample diversity questions. - Remind committee members to complete their Keenan online implicit bias training.